Constraints on axion-like dark matter from a SERF comagnetometer: Methods

 \subsection{Background and signal sensitivity}

 The detector is sensitive to both real and anomalous magnetic fields.
-In this section, we present and characterize the noise model for the detector and analyze the sources of noise that limit its detection sensitivity in most frequencies.
-The dominant sources of noise are the magnetic field noise and noise that is associated with our optical detection, primarily polarization noise of the probe beam that is associated with its shot noise.
+In this section, we present and characterize the noise model for the detector and analyze the sources of noise that limit its detection sensitivity in most frequencies. {The dominant source of noise above $2~{\rm kHz}$, is magnetic field noise, as can be inferred from the noise being enhanced when measured at frequencies corresponding to the magnetic resonance.
+In the above regime, the polarization noise of the probe beam is likely the dominant non-magnetic noise source, as the noise at non-magnetically sensitive frequencies is consistent with the estimated photon shot noise.
+Below $2~{\rm kHz}$, (as well as at spectrally narrow noise-spikes), the origin of the noise cannot be reliably determined to be magnetic, or non-magnetic, due to the lack of measurements whose magnetic field is near resonance.
+See SI for further details.}